veganpalsusto/palsusto-web-hugo-source/content/authors/Cocoa/_index.md

 #   Set this to `[]` or comment out if you are not using People widget.
 user_groups:
   - Classics

+tags:
+  - Vegan Conchas UK
+  - Chocolate Conchas
+  - Vegan Mexican Bakery

 ---

-These vegan conchas is topped with a cocao sugar shell pattern.
+These vegan conchas is topped with a cacao sugar shell pattern.

 ### Allergen Advice:
 For allergens, including cereals containing gluten, see ingredients in **bold**.